agda/agda-stdlib/notes/installation-guide.md

 Installation instructions
 =========================

-Use version v1.7.3 of the standard library with Agda 2.6.4.
+Use version v1.7.3 of the standard library with Agda 2.6.3 or 2.6.4.

 1. Navigate to a suitable directory `$HERE` (replace appropriately) where you would like to install the library.